dotnet/docs-maui/docs/ios/privacy-manifest.md

 .NET MAUI's preferences API uses the <xref:Foundation.NSUserDefaults> API to access user defaults.
 For more information about the preferences API, see [Preferences](~/platform-integration/storage/preferences.md).

-If your .NET MAUI app or SDK uses this API, you must include reasons for use in a privacy manifest.
+If your .NET MAUI app or SDK uses this API, you must include reasons for use in your privacy manifest.
 Use the string `NSPrivacyAccessedAPICategoryUserDefaults` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
 For example, if your app or SDK directly or indirectly uses the <xref:Foundation.NSUserDefaults> API, your *PrivacyInfo.xcprivacy* file should contain the following `dict` element in the `NSPrivacyAccessedAPITypes` key's array:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>